 Jongsun Wee is an assistant professor in college of education at Winona State University, Winona, MN.
 She teaches language arts and children’s literature classes and her research interests include multicultural children’s literature, literature discussion, and teacher education.
 She may be reached at firstname.lastname@example.org.

 Neil Witikko—After 30 years of teaching English at the high school level, Neil Witikko teaches in the School of Education at the College of St. Scholastica in Duluth.
 His specialty area is literacy studies.
 Neil’s research interests include peer response groups in the writing classroom and digital literacies.
 Neil’s e-mail address is email@example.com.

-Nicholas Wysocki–I am an Assistant Professor of Education Studies at Winona State University located in Winona, Minnesota.
-I teach two courses in Educational Sociology, namely EFRT 308: Human Relations and Student Diversity and EFRT 460: Multicultural Children, Youth, and Families.
-My scholarly/teaching interest involves the development of a Digital Ethnography project that my students use to analyze their clinical experiences working with diverse learners in a variety of school and community settings.
-I also direct an urban education travel study program that immerses my students into the St. Paul Public Schools and Minneapolis cultural community.
-Nicholas’ e-mail address is email@example.com.
+Nicholas Wysocki is an Assistant Professor of Education Studies at Winona State University located in Winona, Minnesota.
+He teaches two courses in Educational Sociology, namely EFRT 308: Human Relations and Student Diversity and EFRT 460: Multicultural Children, Youth, and Families.
+His scholarly/teaching interest involves the development of a Digital Ethnography project that his students use to analyze their clinical experiences working with diverse learners in a variety of school and community settings.
+He also directs an urban education travel study program that immerses his students into the St. Paul Public Schools and Minneapolis cultural community.
+Nicholas’ e-mail address is firstname.lastname@example.org.